 1. We demonstrate that using a single normalizing flow to model a distribution on a Riemannian manifold can lead to significant misunderstanding in terms of the underlying topology and geometry.

 2. We provide general training strategies for multi-chart flows based on the maximum likelihood principle and demonstrate that they can perform better than single-chart flows of similar complexities.
 While both gluing together multiple degenerate normalizing flows \citep{Kalatzis2022multi,sidheekh2022vq-flows} and training a mixture of flows using Expectation Maximization (EM) \citep{ng2023mixture_flows} have been explored before, to the best of our knowledge, our work is the first to formulate the Maximum Likelihood Estimation / EM algorithm for directly training such a mixture of degenerate flows which also provides a principled way to choose the flows through the responsibilities.

 3. While previous works generally focus on modeling and density estimation and \textbf{did not} study how to compute the exponential maps and logarithmic maps, we develop geodesic algorithms on the learned manifold.
 We provide specialized tools to utilize the geometry learned by multi-chart flows that crucially respect the actual topology of the underlying manifold, taking into account that the individual flows may not strictly agree with each other, yielding more reliable representations.
 This is our main contribution.

-\section{Preliminaries}
+\section{PRELIMINARIES}

-\subsection{A brief intro to Riemannian geometry}
+\subsection{A Brief Intro to Riemannian Geometry}

-Riemannian manifolds \citep{docarmo1992,Lee2018rm} are spaces that locally resemble Euclidean space.
-We consider a $d$-dimensional Riemannian manifold isometrically embedded in a $D$-dimensional Euclidean space, following the typographic mnemonic that the lower-case symbol denotes the smaller dimensionality.
-The well-known Nash embedding theorem \citep{Lee2018rm} guarantees that such an embedding exists for all Riemannian manifolds, though it is unclear how to construct such an embedding in the general case.
+Riemannian manifolds \citep{docarmo1992,Lee2018rm} are spaces that locally resemble Euclidean spaces.
+We consider a $d$-dimensional Riemannian manifold isometrically embedded in a $D$-dimensional Euclidean space, following the typographic mnemonic notation that the lower-case symbol denotes the smaller dimensionality.
+The well-known Nash embedding theorem \citep{Lee2018rm} guarantees that such an embedding exists for all Riemannian manifolds, though it is not an operational definition.
 A \emph{local coordinate chart} is given by the pair $(U,\phi)$, where $U$ is an open set on the manifold and $\phi$ is a bijection between $U$ and an open set of $d$-dimensional Euclidean space.
 For simple manifolds, one might be able to construct a single chart that covers the entire manifold.
 However, for more complex ones, we need a collection of local charts that transition smoothly, known as an \emph{atlas}.